State of Washington Classified Job Specification

 Performs entry level professional assignments in environmental analysis, control or enforcement activities under direct or close supervision.
 Positions perform assignments in one or more of the following areas: 1) Environmental permit development and review; 2) Environmental inspections and/or enforcement activities; 3) Scientific studies, surveys and/or scientific analyses; 4) Technical assistance for grants, contracts, and loans; 5) Interpretation of policy and environmental technical assistance.

 Positions at this level learn and perform professional level duties under direct supervision.
 The supervisor typically reviews work in progress as well as outcomes, provides advice or direction regarding work procedures, and assists with work prioritization.
+Assignments are focused on specific tasks rather than an overall objective and comprise a portion of a larger assignment carried out by higher level environmental staff.

 Positions are characterized by one or more of the following assignments: